c0priwolf/docker-lnmp-with-mutli-php-versions/README.md

 127.0.0.1 www.site3.com
 ```

-5. Then go to your browser and type `www.site2.com` or `www.site3.com`, you will catch the php5.6 & php5.3.
+2. Then go to your browser and type `www.site2.com` or `www.site3.com`, you will catch the php5.6 & php5.3.

-## Create a php53 website?
+## Create a php53/php56/php72 website?
+In fact I am using the Nginx conf file to control the version of PHP.
+You can check the `.conf/nginx/conf.d/site1.conf`, and found I fill the `fpm72:9000` as the fastcgi_pass.
+So you can use `fpm53:9000`/`fpm56:9000`/`fpm72:9000` to create a php53/php56/php72 website if you want.

+Here is a example for creating a php53 site:

 1. Copy a conf file from site3.conf
-> why site3.conf?
-Because site3.conf use the `fpm53:9000` as fastcgi_pass.
 > If you want to create a `php56`/`php72` site?
 Refer to `site2.conf`/`site1.conf`

 ```bash